ThePhD/ThePhD.github.io/_posts/2018-10-22-Generating Motivation.md

 This has been a very satisfying experience.
 There are a number of papers that people propose once that are genuinely good ideas, but do not have the time or energy to push them through the C++ Committee.
 I think I am getting a very good grasp of that, and so would potentially like to offer that service to others, maybe even to patrons of the Patreon!
 It's still an idea I am toying with and not something I can act on right away: I have school to think about and my final year of classes coming up so I can get my Bachelor's and start looking at Master's/industry!
 But... it's an idea in my back pocket.

 That is all for now.
-I haven't put a link to my Patreon in this post, per se, because I still need to keep polishing it.
-(I have this thing where I want to even draw my own art on it, sheesh.
-I might just have to stick with using presentation materials instead!)
+I hope you will check out the Patreon if it interests you, and perhaps help me engage in keeping sol supported and my motivation in a good place!

 Until next time! ♥